xXDatiXx/e-commerce_demo/README.md

 # e-commerce_demo
-Demo of an stamen e-commerce
+Demo of an e-commerce of stamens